 - Fate Worse Than Death: He would not have had surgery for his esophageal cancer if it would have been an option.
 He viewed the prospect of not having the ability to voice his opinion to be this.

 Russell: There are some things worse than death.

 - Jack-of-All-Trades: Activist, politician, actor, writer, and poet.

 - Previous occupations include assistant golf pro, ballroom dance instructor, computer programmer, systems management director, and accountant.

 - Meaningful Name: He was baptized Oyate Wacinyapin, which means "works for the people" in the Lakota language.

 - Prophetic Names: Russell's commitment to uplift the plight of his people escalated when he served as director of Cleveland's American Indian Center.
 He later joined the American Indian Movement (AIM), where he rose to become a prominent leader.
-His Lakota name, Oyate Wacinyapin means "works for the people", a name he has certainly lived up to.
+His Lakota name, Oyate Wacinyapin, means "works for the people", and he has certainly lived up to that name.